keboola/python-http-client/README.md

 ## Async Usage

 The package also provides an asynchronous version of the HTTP client called AsyncHttpClient.
 It allows you to make asynchronous requests using async/await syntax.
 To use the AsyncHttpClient, import it from keboola.http_client_async:

 ```python
 from keboola.http_client import AsyncHttpClient
 ```

-The AsyncHttpClient class provides similar functionality as the HttpClient class, but with asynchronous methods such as get, post, put, patch, and delete that return awaitable coroutines.
+The AsyncHttpClient class provides functionality similar to the HttpClient class, but with asynchronous methods such as get, post, put, patch, and delete that return awaitable coroutines.
 You can use these methods within async functions to perform non-blocking HTTP requests.

 ```python
 import asyncio